borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 itself a filesystem, but it can take snapshots at the layer right below your filesystem.

-Note that, due to borg being a file-level backup, this feature is really only suitable for filesystems, not whole disk or raw images containing multiple filesystems (for example, if you're using a LVM volume to run a Windows KVM that contains an MBR, partitions, etc.)
+Note that, due to Borg being a file-level backup, this feature is really only suitable for filesystems, not whole disk or raw images containing multiple filesystems (for example, if you're using a LVM volume to run a Windows KVM that contains an MBR, partitions, etc.).

-In those cases, you can omit the `lvm:` option, and use borg's own support for [image backup](https://borgbackup.readthedocs.io/en/stable/deployment/image-backup.html).
+In those cases, you can omit the `lvm:` option and use Borg's own support for [image backup](https://borgbackup.readthedocs.io/en/stable/deployment/image-backup.html).

 To use this feature, first you need one or more mounted LVM logical volumes.